CamLRay/domo-mr-roboger/README.md

  ie 305 becomes "Won't you be my neighbor?"

 4.  if a number contains the number above it replace with the higher string ie 32 becomes "Won't you be my Neighbor?"

+5. return a range of numbers from 0 to the users inputed number.